 I’m male, 43 years old, heterosexual, athletic with a well-paid job and no children (I realise this is starting to sound like an online dating profile).
-It’s fair to say that statistically, I’m in the minority by not having (or wanting) children.
+It’s fair to say that statistically, I’m in the minority by not having (or not wanting) children.
 What I find interesting is that you’re more likely to be questioned about why you don’t want kids versus when you do.
 Surely this is the wrong way around?
 If you do want children you should have a good explanation – it’s the biggest decision of your fricking life!
 It’s analogous to objecting to climbing Mount Everest, it’s bloody tough so you don’t need a reason.
 Ricky Gervais summaries it well while on stage in this short YouTube clip:

 Is ‘baby fever’ real?

 “We are survival machines—robot vehicles blindly programmed to preserve the selfish molecules known as genes”Richard Dawkins

 It’s often claimed that wanting children is intrinsic.
 The term ‘Baby fever’ is used for the longing to have children, but is it real?
 Or put another way, what is it that makes us want to procreate?
 There are two popular views on this subject:

 - The desire to have your own children is an evolved psychological mechanism to pass your genes to the next generation.

 - The desire to have children is a social construct generated by advertising and social pressure.

 We all have sexual urges, so from a Darwinian perspective, it doesn’t add up that we also evolved a desire to want parenthood.
 That implies evolution has designed some kind of backup system.
 As clinical as it may sound, I don’t believe we have a biological longing to want children, we want sex which is a super-efficient way of passing our genes to the next generation.
 However, to “combat” the use of contraception, there’s a compelling view that evolutionary change (with plenty of time) could make “baby fever” real.